There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Vers (Brie Larson) is a new recruit in the Kree galactic space force.
-She is a skilled fighter and possesses unmatched power.
-Vers (unlike any other Kree agent) has the ability to create very powerful photon blasts from her hands, although her superior (Jude Law) believes she relies too heavily on her power.
-She wants to prove herself as a capable agent and finally gets an opportunity to go out in the field.
-The mission is to investigate a lead on a group of Skrulls (an alien race of shapeshifters who have been at war with the Kree for a very long time) that have been hiding out on another planet.
+She is a skilled fighter and she possesses unmatched power.
+Vers—unlike any other Kree agent—has the ability to create very powerful photon blasts from her hands, but her superior (Jude Law) believes she relies too heavily on her powers.
+She wants to prove herself as a capable agent and she finally gets an opportunity to go out in the field.
+The mission is to investigate a lead on a group of Skrulls—an alien race of shapeshifters who have been at war with the Kree for a very long time—that have been hiding out on another planet.

-After the mission goes wrong, Vers is separated from her group and winds up on a primitive planet called Earth.
+After the mission goes horribly wrong, Vers is separated from the group and winds up on a primitive planet called Earth.
 The Skrulls followed her, but she learns that she has a strange connection to this planet.
-For as long as she can remember, she has been haunted by strange dreams of a past that she has no recollection of, but she begins to find clues that suggest that the dreams she has may be of her past on Earth as an Air Force pilot named Carol Danvers.
-Caught by herself on a strange planet in the middle of an alien war against shapeshifters, Vers does not know who she can trust, but she is filled with questions of her past.
-Fortunately, she meets one of Earth’s government agents, named Nick Fury (Samuel L. Jackson), who seems to believe her about her claims about the alien race of shapeshifters.
-Thus, the two set out on a mission to find answers and to stop the Skrulls from invading Earth.
+For as long as she can remember, she has been haunted by strange dreams of a past that she has no recollection of, but she begins to find clues that suggest that the dreams she has been having may be of her past on Earth as an Air Force pilot named Carol Danvers.
+Stranded by herself on a strange planet in the middle of an alien war against shapeshifters, Vers does not know who she can trust, but she is filled with questions regarding who she is and where she came from.
+Fortunately, she meets one of Earth’s government agents, Nick Fury (Samuel L. Jackson), who believes her claims of an alien race of shapeshifters that have found their way to Earth.
+Thus, the two set out on a mission to find answers and to stop the Skrulls from invading the planet.

 The Pros & Cons

 |The Pros||The Cons|

 The Skrulls (+6pts)

 Pro: The Skrulls (+6pts)